More About FACs

 I now had a name and a face to put against a log entry.
 Dick told me that the front seater (Hammer 51A) was then-Major

 Bob Russ.
 In 1983-5, Lieutenant GENERAL Russ had been my boss in the Pentagon, but we had never made this connection.

 At the time of my meeting with Dick Rybak, General Russ was the commander of the U.S. Air Force Tactical Air Command at Langley AFB,

 Virginia.
-I was working for General Colin Powell as his Deputy Chief of Staff at Forces Command in Atlanta and, by coincidence,
+I was working for General Colin Powell as his Deputy Chief of Staff at Forces Command and, by coincidence,

 General Powell was preparing to attend a conference with General Russ on joint air rescue doctrine.

 I told General Powell about the rescue of Hammer 51 and showed him the slides I had taken.

 He took them with him to the conference.

 At an appropriate point he had the slides projected on the screen and told the story of how a future four-star general was plucked from the jaws of fate.